Customize Field Sections and Entity Previews | Yext Hitchhikers Platform

 The list of fields in the sidebar includes all fields that are associated with the relevant entity type.
 The organization of fields in that list is based on the configuration of the fields and field sections for that entity type.

 Once you add the desired fields you can drag and drop the fields in the preview so they appear in your preferred order.

-- You can add up to 7 subfields.
+- You can add up to 7 fields to your entity preview.
 You will not be able to save your entity preview if you have selected too many fields.

-- Subfields of struct-like fields are treated as separate fields within Entity Previews and each subfield counts as one of the 7 total fields that can be added to a preview.
-The only exceptions are for Address and Hours (and Daily Times type fields) subfields, which will be rendered together as one field.
+- Subfields of struct-like fields are treated as separate fields within entity previews and each subfield counts as one of the 7 total fields that can be added.
+The only exceptions are Address, Hours, and Daily Times type subfields, which will be rendered together as one field.

-- You can only select one photo or video field to include in the preview.
+- You can only include one photo or video field in a preview.

 - Photo and video fields will always be left-aligned and cannot be repositioned.

-- You can only emphasize one field in the preview.
+- You can only emphasize one field in a preview.

 When customizing your entity preview you have the ability to emphasize a field which will create a title for the preview.
 This functionality can be used to easily identify different entities.